MiddelkoopT/RC-2020-Spring/rc-09-Workflows.md

    tracked?
 How will the integrity of the data be assured (checksums, backups, etc).

+## Components of Computational and Data Enabled Research

+Scientific workflows are only a small part of the entire research and discovery process.
+The life-cycle for computational and data enabled research can be broken down in into a number of components.
+Many people often forget that the computation is one of these components and that and all parts need to be considered.
+Hence, the first step is to develop an overview and plan based on the following components in rough order of development and consideration:

+1. Research plan
+   * problem statement
+   * system description
+2. A data management plan
+   * who
+   * what
+   * where
+3. Data to ingest
+   * benchmark data
+   * instrumentation
+   * simulation data (reproducible?)
+   * raw data
+4. Tools and process
+   * containers
+   * packages
+   * build and deploy tools (CI, CD)
+5. Automation
+   * reproduce
+   * verify
+6. Analysis and Simulation
+   * models
+   * code
+7. Results
+   * publish (articles, code, and data)
+   * collaboration
+   * community
+   * validation

+## Workflows

-Once the these requirements have been met, then a workflow can be developed.
+Once the prerequisites have been met (Getting Started), then a workflow can be developed.
 A workflow in general consists of the following steps:

 1. Data Acquisition (Input)
    * Test Data (simple and known-good-solutions)